Federica-B/smart-dizzy-home/README.md

 &emsp; ```mosquitto```

-### 4. Upload skatch on arduino and attach eletric component
+### 4. Upload sketch on Arduino and attach electrical component
 In the [arduino_code](https://github.com/Federica-B/smart-dizzy-home/tree/main/arduino_code) directory, you can find all the sketches.
 You can also use only one Arduino, however, please note that the polling feature is only implemented in the [thermostat](https://github.com/Federica-B/smart-dizzy-home/blob/main/arduino_code/smart_termostato/smart_termostato.ino).
 It is recommended to test at least with this sketch.

 The eletronic components need are the following: